Solutions are displayed which match your selected specification «I use a router».

 Note: Every router has a different user interface.
 Usually, the channel settings are under the Wireless settings section.
 But, if you have trouble finding it, consult the router's manual, or the manufacturer's website.

-This helpful article will help you find the DEFAULT router IP address, username and password (if it isn't admin/admin).
+This helpful guide will help you find the DEFAULT router IP address, username and password.